 - 1 zucchini shredded

 - Set instant Pot to 'Sauté'.
 Add a drizzle of olive oil.

-- When it is hot, add the chicken and 1 teaspoon of paprika, and cook until starting to brown (approx. 3 minutes).
+- When it is hot, add the chicken and paprika, and cook until starting to brown (approx. 3 minutes).

 - Add the pumpkin and cook until starting to soften (approx. 5 minutes).